acapone13/VR-Museum/README.md

 # VR-Museum
-Virtual Reality experience in a simple designed museum
+Virtual Reality experience in a simple designed museum.
+Developed using Three.js